Elering/estfeed-datahub-docs/eng/40-migration.md

 - The process of receiving and processing metering data has become asynchronous.
 The processing result can be obtained from the `/meter-data/status` service.
 - Reports can be downloaded in JSON format
 - Market Participant can have more than one EIC range
+- Reading time replaces the previous billing sequence.
+GO can define the reading time of the Metering Data and OS/NS can search for Metering Data by that reading time